 - Cyclomedica Australia Pty Ltd.'s ("CMAPL") has entered into a commercial lease on office and manufacturing space at Kingsgrove, New South Wales, for 5 years with renewal options included in the contract.
-In 2017, the landlord extended the lease from 5 years to 10 years with renewal options.
+During the current financial year, the landlord has extended the lease from 5 years to 10 years with renewal options.
 The lease term extension is reflected in the lease commitments disclosed above. - CycloPet Pty Ltd has entered a commercial lease for the PET Facility at Macquarie University Hospital.
 The lease has a term of 10 years and commenced upon commissioning of the Hospital in June 2010. - Cyclomedica Canada Limited has entered a commercial lease for office space in Ontario, Canada.
 The lease has a term of 2 years. - The Group also has entered commercial leases on motor vehicles that have an average life of approximately 3 to 4 years.